karttur/geoimagine/_posts/2018/2018-10-17-setup-add-packages.markdown

 ## reportlab

-In the Framework, reportlab is used for generating pdf outputs, mainly for creating map legends. the package is not required for all versions of the Framework, and is strictly not needed.
+Reportlab is not used in the present FRamework version.
+It can be used for generating pdf outputs, mainly for creating map legends.

-if you want to install reportlab it is recommended that you use [<span class='terminalapp'>conda</span>](https://anaconda.org/anaconda/reportlab):
+if you want to install reportlab make sure it can be installed without conflicts using [<span class='terminalapp'>conda</span>](https://anaconda.org/anaconda/reportlab):

 <span class='terminal'>$ conda install -c anaconda reportlab</span>